peeje17/Sesame-Street---Childrens-learning/README.md

 <div align="center">
   <img src="https://github.com/peeje17/Sesame-Street---Childrens-learning/blob/main/regular_ols.png" alt="Figure 1" width="WIDTH" height="HEIGHT">

-<<<<<<< HEAD
   **Figure 3**: OLS regression on childrens knowledge about numbers

 </div>
 =======
-The only significant result is the regular varible, which then indicates, on basis of this data, that watching Sesame Street regulary
+The only significant result is the regular variable, which then indicates, on basis of this data, that watching Sesame Street regularly increases children's knowledge about numbers.
+However, the coefficient on 7.69 is only a small effect on the post numb variable which goes from 0 to 54.

->>>>>>> a7fe678d954aa0af1b628f00112f07a0ffcbc0b9

-1 Expaing the regression and the interaction
-2 consider during one regression with cluster
+1 Do one with cluster and then ansewer the H3 and H4
-3 conclusion
+2 Conclusion